ucsc-cse110a/first-plus/README.md

-# CSE110A Introduction to Compilers.
+# Calculation of FIRST, FOLLOW, FIRST+ Sets
-# Implementation of First+
+Implementation of First+
-# Instructor: Marcelo Siero
+Instructor: Marcelo Siero

 ## About first_follow.py
 About programs to construct FIRST, FOLLOW and FIRST+ sets.